GuruCharan6/AI-Digital-Twin/README.md

 ```
 1. Collect 10–20 high-quality photos of yourself
 2. Train FLUX LoRA on your photos
-3. Generate 4 AI images of yourself
+3. Generate AI images of yourself
 4. Record 2–3 minutes of voice samples
 5. Clone your voice using Chatterbox
-6. Write and generate your script audio
+6. Generate your script audio
 ```

 ### Step 2 — Setup ComfyUI
 ```
 1. Install ComfyUI
 2. Download all models (links below)
-3. Place models in correct directories (see structure above)
+3. Place models in correct directories
 4. Load I2V_InfiniteTalk_Workflow.json into ComfyUI
 ```